FAQ

 How long does it take?

-A basic reading programme is usually delivered over a period of 30 hours, normally, spread over 5 days.
+A basic reading programme is usually delivered over a period of 30 hours, normally spread over 5 days.
 Included in the price is a further optional day for follow up or review.

 A programme to specifically target ADD or Dyscalculia may take up to 8-10 days, in which case hours above 30 will usually be charged at an hourly rate and the optional extra day will still be available.

-What involvement/commitment must I make?
+What involvement or commitment must I make?

-The programme gives the individual tools to control stress and personal energy levels and to turn off the disorientation, that is at the heart of the gift that is dyslexia, when it is not helpful.
+The programme gives the individual tools to control stress and personal energy levels and to turn off the disorientation that is at the heart of the gift that is dyslexia, when it is not helpful.
 It then shows how to confront and eliminate the confusion in symbols and words that trigger disorientation.

-If your child is dyslexic it is your job to support her in doing the above or, if you feel you cannot do this, to find someone who can.
-It is very important that the support person never tries to take over responsibility for the dyslexic's tools and follow up work: to do so can sabotage the programme.
+If your child is dyslexic it is your job to support her or him in doing the above or, if you feel you cannot do this, to find someone who can.
+It is very important that the support person never tries to take over responsibility for the dyslexic’s tools and follow up work: to do so can sabotage the programme.

-What changes can I expect by the end of the programme and over the longer term
+What changes can I expect by the end of the programme and over the longer term?

 This gives a tremendous boost to self esteem.